ARM-software/vscode-arm-debugger/README.md

 You must have an example project ready to use.
 You can create an example from scratch.
 Alternatively, if you are working with CMSIS, you can start from one of the official examples available on [Arm Examples](https://github.com/Arm-Examples) or [keil.arm.com](https://www.keil.arm.com/boards/).
 These examples contain pre-configured `vcpkg-configuration.json`, `tasks.json`, and `launch.json` files.

-## Install the Arm Debugger extension
+## Install the Arm Debugger extension pack

 1. Open Visual Studio Code Desktop and click the **Extensions** icon ![Extensions icon](https://github.com/ARM-software/vscode-arm-debugger/raw/main/docs/images/extensions-icon.png) in the Activity Bar to open the **Extensions** view.

-1. Search for **Arm Debugger** and click **Install**.
+1. Search for **Arm Debugger** and click the **Install** button.

-    Arm Debugger and all the extensions contained in the Arm Debugger extension pack are installed at the same time.
+    The Arm Debugger extension installs all extensions in the extension pack at the same time.

 ## Install the Arm Debugger engine and other tools with vcpkg

 The Arm Tools Environment Manager extension downloads, installs, and manages software development tools, including the Arm Debugger engine, using [Microsoft vcpkg](https://vcpkg.io/en/index.html) artifacts.
 Arm Tools Environment Manager adds a `vcpkg-configuration.json` manifest file to your project and uses this file to acquire and activate the tools needed to set up your development environment.

-Some tools, like the Arm Debugger engine, require a [user-based licensing (UBL)](https://developer.arm.com//Tools%20and%20Software/User-based%20Licensing) license.
+Some tools, like the Arm Debugger engine, require a [User-based Licensing (UBL)](https://developer.arm.com//Tools%20and%20Software/User-based%20Licensing) license.
 You must activate the license with the **Arm License Management Utility** available with Arm Tools Environment Manager.

 See the [Arm Tools Environment Manager README](https://marketplace.visualstudio.com/items?itemName=Arm.environment-manager) for more details.